jared-nishikawa/kaggle-plant_seedlings/README.md

 - Try to trim every image to a single leaf.
 - Rotate each image to a standard orientation.

-These tweaks would probalby increase my accuracy, but since this project was mainly for my own edification, I'm satisfied.
+These tweaks would probably increase my accuracy, but since this project was mainly for my own edification, I'm satisfied.

 My final model resulted in 67% accuracy on the Kaggle challenge.